tnhtnh/example-aws-landing-zone-accelerator-pipeline/README.md

 ## Purpose

+While the LZA configuration is a great way to drive compliance and standards of your AWS enviroment, it can take up to 90 minutes to execute a build which can be frustrating time delay if the configuration is incorrect or incomplete.
+The purpose of this project is:

 *   **Version Control:** Maintain a history of LZA configuration changes.
 *   **Automation:** Automate the validation and deployment of LZA configurations via CI/CD.
 *   **Collaboration:** Facilitate team collaboration on infrastructure configuration.
+*   **Faster Feedback:** By performing LZA configuration tests, we can improve the change failure rate and the time duration for identifying failures.

 ## Configuration Files (`config/`)